kkspeed/FreeTrack/README.md

 ## License

 The source code is distributed under Eclipse Public License.
-Please cite [the paper](http://dl.acm.org/citation.cfm?id=2632953) if you include the code in your project's codebase.
+Please cite [the paper](http://dl.acm.org/citation.cfm?id=2632953) if you use the code in your project.

 Copyright © 2012 Bruce Li